jsayles/LPD8806/README.md

 ## Start Webapp
-There is a startup script ([start_webapp.sh](start_webapp.sh)) that simply starts a tmux session (webapp) and fires up flask.
+There is a startup script ([start_webapp.sh](start_webapp.sh)) that simply starts a tmux session (webapp) and fires up pipenv and flask.
 To see the output, you need to attach to the tmux sesson.
-To cancel, attach and
+To cancel, attach and hit Ctrl-C.

 ```
 tmux attach -t webapp